How to Understand the Cash Flow Statement

 Negative Cash Flow

-Having negative cash flow means your cash outflow is higher than your cash inflow during a period, but it doesn’t necessarily mean profit is lost.
+Having negative cash flow means your cash outflow is higher than your cash inflow during a period, but it does not necessarily mean profit is lost.
 Instead, negative cash flow may be caused by expenditure and income mismatch, which should be addressed as soon as possible.

 Negative cash flow may also be caused by a company’s decision to expand the business and invest in future growth, so it’s important to analyze changes in cash flow from one period to another, which can indicate how a company is performing overall.

-Cash flow is broken out into cash flow from operating activities, investing activities, and financing activities.
+The Cash Flow Statement is broken out into cash flow from operating activities, investing activities, and financing activities.
 The business brought in $53.66 billion through its regular operating activities.
 Meanwhile, it spent approximately $33.77 billion in investment activities, and a further $16.3 billion in financing activities, for a total cash outflow of $50.1 billion.

 The result is the business ended the year with a positive cash flow of $3.5 billion, and total cash of $14.26 billion.

-Cash flow statements are one of the most critical financial documents that an organization prepares, offering valuable insight into the health of the business.
-By learning how to read a cash flow statement and other financial documents, you can acquire the skills to make smarter business and investment decisions, regardless of your position.
+The Cash Flow Statement is one of the most critical financial documents that an organization prepares, offering valuable insight into the health of the business.
+By learning how to read the statement and other financial documents, you can acquire the skills to make smarter business and investment decisions, regardless of your position.
+International Accounting Standard 7 (IAS 7) is the International Accounting Standard that deals with the statements.

 How to Understand the Cash Flow Statement